Xython/wisepy2/README.md

-RTPY
+Wisepy
 ====================

 RTPY is an intuitive and effective CLI framework which is scalable and practical.

-The most common use case might be an alternative of Python's `argparser`, also you can enrich your terminal commands by using `rtpy`.
+The most common use case might be an alternative of Python's `argparser`, also you can enrich your terminal commands by using `wisepy`.

-The terminal utilities have been removed from `rtpy`.
+The terminal utilities have been removed from `wisepy`.
 One project, one goal.

 Install
 --------------------

 ```
-pip install -U Redy rbnf rtpy
+pip install -U Redy rbnf wisepy
 ```

 Usage